hariria/Map_Collab/Part1/README.md

 3. mileage
 4. year
 5. price (min and max)

+Again you should be able to handle range requests on the frontend so make sure you create a form that can handle such a request.

 If you wanna go the extra mile, you can add a distance filter that will take in an area code and a radius, and calculate all the postal codes within that radius, then retrieve all the cars that have a postal code within that radius